ionic-team/ionic-framework/core/src/components/range/readme.md

 be an `ion-label`, it can be added to any element to place it to the left or right of the range.

+## Custom Pin Formatters

+When using a pin, the default behavior is to round the value that gets displayed using `Math.round()`.
+This behavior can be customized by passing in a formatter function to the `pinFormatter` property.
+See the [Usage](#usage) section for an example.

 <!-- Auto Generated Below -->